UMNLibraries/racial_covenants_processor/README.md

 1. Click "save and continue editing"
 1. Check to see if there are now values in the "Matching parcels" section.
 If yes, then at least part of the lot has matched to a modern Parcel.
 If not, there is either more to fix or an automatic match isn't possible.
 1. Choose a "match type" value to indicate how this parcel was matched (or how it will need to be matched in the future).
+1. If you need to map lots across more than one block, add ExtraParcelCandidate objects for each additional block or lot range.
+ONLY ONE ManualCorrection OBJECT should be added per ZooniverseSubject.

 ## Software requirements
 - geos and gdal